cherry-embedded/CherryUSB/README.md

 ## CherryUSB Video Tutorial

 USB basic concepts and how the CherryUSB Device stack is implemented, see [CherryUSB Device Stack Tutorial](https://www.bilibili.com/video/BV1Ef4y1t73d).

+## CherryUSB Graphical Config Tool

+[chryusb_configurator](https://github.com/Egahp/chryusb_configurator) is written in **electron + vite2 + ts** framework，currently used to automate the generation of descriptor arrays, with additional functionality to be added later.